Grooming Your Pet at Home

 • As you brush, check for bites, bumps, or skin conditions.

-• Some cats need daily brushing (like Persians, who require this year-round) and others require daily brushes during twice-yearly shedding.
+• Some cats need daily brushing (like Persians, who require this year-round), and others require daily brushes during twice-yearly shedding.

-EARS: DOGS & CATS
+EARS: DOGS AND CATS

 You’ll want to routinely examine your pet’s ears and clean out any dirt or wax with a cotton ball or wipe.
 Don’t use a cotton-tipped applicator as this can be damaging.
 Like all grooming sessions, take time to make the environment pleasant and calm.